 - Pain and suffering.

-In a fatal stair accident, the surviving family members can file a lawsuit for damages because the victim is no longer alive to make a claim.
-A wrongful death lawsuit provides a way for certain family members to seek damages for their loss.
-A wrongful death claim can also be a way to punish the wrongdoer and help prevent similar accidents from happening in the future.9
+In a fatal stair accident, the surviving family members can file a wrongful death lawsuit for damages because the victim is no longer alive to make a claim.9 Damages in a wrongful death lawsuit can include:

 - Funeral costs,